Bill Putnam: Illinois (1946–1957)

 By the mid-1950s, Putnam was one of the most sought-after engineer-producers in the United States.
 Sam Phillips sent Elvis Presley's Mystery Train and I Forgot to Remember to Forget to Putnam in August, 1955 with the instructions: "Give me 'hot' level on both 78 and 45's and as much presence peak and bass as possible!"
-Universal Recording had become so successful that clients including Nelson Riddle, Mitch Miller and Quincy Jones began urging Putnam to open a facility on the West Coast.
+Universal Recording had become so successful that clients including Nelson Riddle, Mitch Miller, and Quincy Jones began urging Putnam to open a facility on the west coast.

 California

-In 1957, with support from Frank Sinatra and Bing Crosby, Putnam sold his interest in Universal Recording and moved to Hollywood, taking over and remodeling a defunct film studio at 6050 Sunset Boulevard to establish a new company, United Recording.
+In 1957, with support from Frank Sinatra and Bing Crosby, Putnam sold his interest in Universal Recording and moved to Hollywood, taking over and remodeling a defunct film studio at 6050 Sunset Boulevard establishing a new company, United Recording.

-Determined to incorporate as many technological innovations into the new complex as possible, Putnam constructed new facilities, including a significant modernization of studio control room concept to permit multi-track monitoring and recording, featuring Putnam's innovative design to provide overhead forward speaker mounting and provide seating space for guests while improving the engineer's view of the studio (control rooms of the era had typically been small booths).
+Determined to incorporate as many technological innovations into the new complex as possible, Putnam constructed new facilities, including a significant modernization of studio control room concept to permit multi-track monitoring and recording.
+It featured his innovative design to provide overhead forward speaker mounting and provided seating space for guests while improving the engineer's view of the studio (control rooms of the era had typically been small booths).
 United's facilities included three acoustically isolated studios of varying sizes, three lacquer mastering studios (one stereo) and a stereo re-mixing room.
-In addition, each studio had its own stereo acoustic reverberation room.
-All facilities were cross connected electronically at a central location so that all facilities were available to each other as needed.
+Additionally each studio had its own stereo acoustic reverberation room.
+All facilities were cross connected electronically at a central location and all facilities were available to each other as needed.

-In 1961, Putnam acquired the neighboring Western Recorders located at 6000 Sunset, remodeled it and incorporated it into the complex, which was renamed United Western Recorders.
-Putnam was Frank Sinatra's preferred engineer, and Sinatra put him on retainer to ensure his availability.
+In 1961, Putnam acquired the neighboring Western Recorders located at 6000 Sunset, remodeled it, and incorporated it into the complex which was renamed United Western Recorders.
+He was Frank Sinatra's preferred engineer, and Sinatra put him on retainer to ensure his availability.
 When Sinatra founded Reprise Records, his office was in the Western Recorders building.